onepub-dev/dcli/README.md

 Well, DShell supports this as well.

-If you need to create additional libraries (.dart files) create a subdirectory called 'lib', which shouldn't be too much of a surprise.
+If you need to create additional libraries (.dart files) create a subdirectory called 'lib', which shouldn't be too much of a surprise for Dart programmers.

 Place the following file in: